arez/arez/docs/_docs/development_process.md

 current git version is a tag, the artifacts produced by the build will be published to Maven Central.

 To enable this we needed to provide encrypted credentials to TravisCI.
-The easiest way to do this is to run the following commands and add the output under `env` key in travis configuration.
+The easiest way to do this is to run the command `travis encrypt MAVEN_CENTRAL_PASSWORD=MyPassword` and add the output under `env.global` key in travis configuration.
+This encrypts the password but makes it available when building on TravisCI.

-    travis encrypt MAVEN_CENTRAL_PASSWORD=MyPassword